gabrielhtg/c-guess/README.md

 # Guess Game

-This is a guessing number game, which is made with C programming language this clone repository to download it.
+This is a guessing number game, which is made with C programming language.
+Clone this repository to download it.
 Enjoy :smile:

 ## <b>About Me</b>